Skip to main content

 Ł

-Psilocybe semilanceata – lanceolate coot, known by the nickname “cap of freedom”, is a species of psilocybin mushroom.
-This very potent hallucinogenic mushroom grows in, among other places. in Poland, it can be found in wet meadows and pastures especially in mountainous areas.
-Read more about this magic mushroom here.
+Psilocybe semilanceata – lanceolate coot, also known as the “liberty cap”, is a species of psilocybin mushroom.
+This very potent hallucinogenic fungus grows, among other places, in Poland and can be found in wet meadows and pastures, especially in mountainous areas.
+You can read more about this magic mushroom here.

 M